Rayicer/TransFuse/README.md

 ## Experiments

 ### ISIC2017 Skin Lesion Segmentation Challenge
-Any Nvidia GPU of memory>=4G shall be sufficient for this experiment.
+GPUs of memory>=4G shall be sufficient for this experiment.

 1. Preparing necessary data:
 	+ downloading ISIC2017 training, validation and testing data from the [official site](https://challenge.isic-archive.com/data), put the unzipped data in `./data`.